For tweens who are not used to writing in a journal, journal prompts for beginners can be an excellent way for them to get started.

 - If you could have a superpower, what would it be and how would you use it?

 For tweens who are just getting started with journaling, these journal prompts for beginners are a great way to get them started.
-With the journal prompts, tweens will be able to read the prompts, think about their answers, and write about them in more detail and in a creative way.
+With the journal prompts, tweens can read the prompts, think about their answers, and write about them in more detail and creatively.